About

 I don’t try to force the shape - I let the material guide me.
 That means no two pieces are ever exactly the same.

 Some are smooth and clean.
-Others carry small marks or knots — reminders that this came from something once living.
+Others carry small marks or knots - reminders that this came from something once living.
+I work with UK native hardwoods like oak, ash, and sycamore, finishing each piece by hand in small batches.

 The name 'One Eyed Woodworker' comes from the fact I’ve been blind in my left eye since birth.
+For a long time I tried to hide that, but I’ve come to see it differently.

-It’s part of who I am — and part of how I see the world.
+It’s part of who I am - and part of how I see the world.
 Slightly off-centre.
 A little unexpected.
-And focused on the details others might miss.

 — James Harding